vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 # remove "draft:true" when ready for final publication
 draft: false

-title: "EventStorming | Process Modelling"
+title: "Event Storming | Process Modelling"
-linkTitle: "EventStorming | Process Modelling - Will Appear in Links"
+linkTitle: "Event Storming | Process Modelling - Will Appear in Links"
 description: "A workshop for facilitating discussions around an outcome based view of a process or workflow, with flexible levels of detail and complexity."
 # Note: remove any tags that are not relevant.
 tags: ["Scoping", "Kickoff", "Discovery", "Framing", "Inception", "Transition", "Modernization", "Delivery"]